Do it online

 Individual items of casework can not be brought unless they are used anonymously to illustrate a point.

 If you have any general matters that you would like discussed at the forum, these can be included on the agenda.
 Please contact the Private Rented Team stating that this is a proposed agenda item for the Private Rented Forum.
-We will forward all such requests to the chair.

 We are setting up a mailing list for all landlords who would like to receive this newsletter; please email the Private Rented Team with your details and how you would like to receive the newsletter (email or post).